GaddoStaffu/Experiment-Tool/README.md

 # 🎮 OBS + Browser Game Control Tool

 This is a small experimental tool that provides a GUI to **start OBS screen recording** and **launch a browser game (or any website)** simultaneously with one button click.
-It also allows you to **stop recording and exit the app** cleanly.
+It also allows the users to **start and stop recording** cleanly without the help of the researcher.

 Built with:
 - 🖥️ Python